aptdnfapt/v2t-ai/README.md

 -   **For Desktop Environments (GNOME, KDE, XFCE, etc.)**:
     -   Go to Settings -> Keyboard -> Custom Shortcuts.
-    -   Create a new shortcut and paste one of the commands above (the PID file method is recommended).
+    -   Create a new shortcut with the command above.
     -   Assign it to a convenient hotkey (e.g., `Super`+`Shift`+`R`).

 -   **For Tiling Window Managers (like i3wm)**: